archaict/Project/Network/Penetration Testing/aircrack-ng/readme.md

 ### [airodump-ng]

 By using airodump-ng, we can see essid around us that can be pawned.
-What we need in this session is
+What we need in this session is:

+`[WPA handshake: MA:C0:AD:DR:ES:S0]`

-[WPA handshake: MA:C0:AD:DR:ES:S0], this will indicate that the wpa handshake is understood.
+this will indicate that
+the wpa handshake is understood.
 It'll show when we do the next step. `--write pwnd` command will specify the results into `pwnd` file, you can change this with your own file